Blackcatweb/Getting-and-Cleaning-Data-Course-Project/README.md

 2. The run_analysis.R script will download the data set and save in working directory.

+3. The run_analysis.R script will do the following:

+- Merges the training and the test sets to create one data set.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
+- Uses descriptive activity names to name the activities in the data set
+- Appropriately labels the data set with descriptive variable names.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 3. Assign each data to variables features <- features.txt : 561 rows, 2 columns
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.